Also known as: Black tar, Brown sugar, China White, H, Horse, Junk, Ska, Skunk, Smack and White Horse.

 Heroin is mixed with water and injected with a needle.
 It can also be sniffed, smoked, or snorted.
 People who use heroin sometimes combine it with other drugs, such as alcohol or cocaine (a “speedball”) which can be particularly dangerous and raise the risk of overdose.
 Some drug dealers are mixing fentanyl with other drugs, such as heroin, cocaine, methamphetamine and MDMA.
 This is because it takes very little to produce a high with fentanyl, making it a cheaper option.
 This is especially risky when people taking drugs don’t realize they might contain fentanyl as a cheap but dangerous additive.
 They might be taking stronger opioids than their bodies are used to and can be more likely to overdose.
 To learn more about the mixture of fentanyl into other drugs, visit the Drug Enforcement Administration’s Drug Facts on fentanyl.

-In partnership with the Calhoun County Opioid Coalition and the Substance Abuse Council, the Calhoun County Public Health Department is now offering opioid overdose education and naloxone (Narcan®) kits.
-Naloxone is a drug that can reverse the effects of an opioid overdose and can prevent a death.
+The Substance Abuse Council and Summit Pointe First Step offers opioid overdose education and naloxone (Narcan) kits.
+Naloxone is a drug that can reverse the effects of an opioid and can prevent a death.
+To receive your free Narcan kit, stop by one of the distribution locations below.

 When kits are picked up, clients should plan to receive training on overdose education, prevention and use of the naloxone medication.
 Limit one kit per person.
 Clients will learn to do rescue breathing to help, and possibly save, a person overdosing.